amanda-nascimentobarbosa/8_week_sql_challenge/week_1/Danny's Diner.md

 	FROM rk_orders rk
 	WHERE rk = 1
 ```
+* First, we create a `RANK`column to organize the records by the first to the last one, and using `WHERE` to filter only the order dates after the customer became a member.
+* In the same query we use `LEFT JOIN` to merge the tables *sales*, *members* and *menu*, so we can  extracted the order and join dates, also the product name;
+* This query was created inside the `CTE` (common table expression);
+* Then, we select the `CTE`and using `WHERE` we discovered what was the first purchase for each customer.

 | customer_id | order_date | product_id | product_name | join_date  | rk |
 |-------------|------------|------------|--------------|------------|----|
 | A           | 2021-01-07 | 2          | curry        | 2021-01-07 | 1  |